mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Mute, block, and unfollow your way to a tidy Twitter feed

 I initially joined Twitter to share my blog posts and find other interesting content relevant to my work.
+It's not the way I want to consume news or opinions about current events.
 For fun, I added comedians and celebrities because their tweets were often entertaining.
-Over time, my Twitter filled with negative political rhetoric and shallow outrage.
-Most of the negativity was coming from celebrity accounts, so I trimmed down my follow list.
+Over time, negative political rhetoric and shallow outrage inundated my feed.
+Most of the negativity was coming from celebrity accounts, so I trimmed my follow list.

-This got me partway there, and I realized I could clear most of the remaining low-quality content by adding [muted words](https://twitter.com/settings/muted_keywords):
+This got me partway there, and I cleared most of the remaining low-quality content by adding [muted words](https://twitter.com/settings/muted_keywords):

 {% assign fig_caption = "Use [muted words](https://twitter.com/settings/muted_keywords) to filter out current events and topics you're uninterested in engaging with on Twitter." | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="twitter-muted.jpg" alt="Twitter's trending topics" max_width="600px" img_link=true fig_caption=fig_caption %}

-You'll notice that this hides prominent politicians and current events topics.
-I think the news is important, but Twitter is not an effective way for me to consume it.

 Twitter evolves quickly, so this is a continuous process.
 When too much of my feed fills with uninteresting content, I review my follow list for accounts whose signal-to-noise ratio is poor, and I look for new muted words that can help me curate my feed.